panaverse/typescript-node-projects/README.md

 ## Fundamentals of Version Control with Git

-All projects will be sumitted by creating a public repository on GitHub.
+All projects will be sumitted by creating a private repository on GitHub.
 Please learn Git and GitHub by using these resources:

 [Version Control using Git and GitHub By Sir Zeeshan Hanif Videos](https://www.youtube.com/playlist?list=PL4lZMpZtayiGkfhq9AbFTSd4GbX25C_0L)